 However, it is deeply endangered in the wild and is quickly on the road to extinction if something isn’t done to help this animal in its plight.
 So it is that World Rhino Day was established to help raise awareness and protect what remains of these magnificent creatures.

 History of World Rhino Day

 So critical and dire was the condition of the species that less than 30,000 rhinos were alive in the world at that time.
-So it was that the WWF-South Africa announced World Rhino Day in an effort to save the world’s remaining rhinos, an effort that grew to be an unprecedented success.
+It was because of this that the WWF-South Africa announced World Rhino Day with the desire to save the world’s remaining rhinos, an effort that grew to be an unprecedented success.

-In 2011, one Lisa Jane Campbell fired off an email to Rhishja, a fellow lover of rhinos who wanted to see the five species of rhinos in the world continue to thrive and be there for future generations to enjoy.
+In 2011, a woman named Lisa Jane Campbell fired off an email to Rhishja, a fellow lover of rhinos who wanted to see the five species of rhinos in the world continue to thrive and be there for future generations to enjoy.

 How to Celebrate World Rhino Day

 Rhinos are such an impressive symbol of strength, resilience, and tenacity that it would be a heartbreaking shame to have those traits disappear as they become a species that used to exist.
 Don’t let these magnificent creatures disappear from the world, get together with friends and family and see what you can do to help build funds to protect them.

 Throw a little party or get-together in honor of Rhino Day where guests can be educated on the worries about the future for Rhinos.
 Be ready to share fun facts about the uniqueness of rhinos, how important they are to their habitat areas, and what makes them such an interesting species.
 Help guests understand what they can do to help promote the cause, and perhaps take some donations to send to organizations, or encourage guests to consider adopting one of the orphan rhinos.